-For example, you might want to exercise every day between 9am and 5pm, or you might want to make sure you write your status report every Friday between 3pm and 5pm.
+Habits are a way to make time on your calendar for routines and other things you want to get done on a regular basis.
+For example, set up time for exercise every day between 9am and 5pm, or make sure you write your status report every Friday between 3pm and 5pm.
 Whatever the ritual, Habits makes it easy to create rules that your calendar can follow and adapt to as your schedule changes.

 Reclaim only needs a few things to create a Habit for you:

-- Avoid Duplicate Events: You can give Reclaim a list of words to look for on your calendar so that Reclaim won't schedule a Habit if it thinks you're already getting time for that activity.
+Give Reclaim a list of words to look for on your calendar so that Reclaim won't schedule a Habit if it thinks you're already getting time for that activity.
 For example, if you have a Habit called Lunch, you might add words like

-eat foodso that Reclaim doesn't book a Habit over other lunch-like events.
+eat food so that Reclaim doesn't book a Habit over other lunch-like events.

 Just like an Out-of-Office event in Google Calendar, you can opt to decline invites automatically if they interrupt your Habit.
 You can set the default message to send to others when an interruption is declined.